The Difference Between DR and DA in SEO

 Domain Rating

-The relative strength of a website’s backlink profile by the Ahrefs metric is Domain Rating (DR).
-The more high authority backlinks mean the high DR. It fits a logarithmic scale from 0-100 with 100 being the highest possible score.
+The relative strength of a website’s backlink profile, according to the Ahrefs metric, is Domain Rating (DR).
+The more high-authority backlinks mean a high DR. It fits a logarithmic scale from 0-100, with 100 being the highest possible score.

 HOW ARE DOMAIN RATINGS DETERMINED?